Welcome to Funky Frog…

 Going to Ghana, West Africa had me leaping out of my box!
 And outside the box as a leapFrog I have met so many wonderful people who are working quietly and selflessly to make a difference……

-During the last visit, the 2020 Baskets and Beads Hunt we met up again with Gregory MacCarthy… such an extraordinary man.
+Baba Baskets have become Funky Frog’s go to place for the gorgeous Bogatanga Baskets.
+And it is because of Gregory MacCarthy … such an extraordinary man.
 He is a Canadian now living in Bolgatanga.
 He is very blunt about his views.
 He says “Saving the poor Africans” is not a narrative that we employ.
 Charity often carries the subtle message: ‘’you are not capable of doing it yourselves.’’
 The people with whom we work are very capable.”
 And he brings out the very best in the people he works with.
 There is no sense of ‘us and them’ with Gregory… He is very definitely at home in his community.
-And the product, the Baba Tree produces speaks volumes as to the amazing ability of his community!
+And the product, the Baba Tree produces speaks volumes as to the amazing ability of this community!
 During these difficult times Baba Tree is quarantining like the rest of the world but the Weavers are still being paid to help them through … so awesome!!

 G-lish Foundation is a non-profit organisation based in Ghana, West Africa.
 The weavers make sustainable, hand-made baskets and wall art that generates incomes and choices for families.
 The above photo is Afil Atambire one of the baskets weavers.
 She has 6 children and 6 grandchildren!
 No wonder she has such a beautiful smile!
 The founders of G-lish Foundation are Godwin Yidana and Gayle Pescud who live in Australia.

-You too can be a leapFrog and take a leap into helping out!
+You too can be a leapFrog and take a leap outside the box!
 Be part of this circle that ripples outward…